HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Assert-WDACConfigIntegrity.md

 <br>

-This cmdlet scans all the relevant files in the WDACConfig module's folder and its subfolders, calculates their SHA2-512 hashes using the [Get-FileHash cmdlet](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-filehash).
+This cmdlet scans all of the relevant files in the WDACConfig module's folder and computes their SHA2-512 hashes.

 Then it downloads the [cloud CSV file](https://github.com/HotCakeX/Harden-Windows-Security/blob/main/WDACConfig/Utilities/Hashes.csv) from the GitHub repository and compares the hashes of the local files with the ones in the cloud.